 Taking Notes After an Accident

 Personal injury accidents exist in many forms.
 Automobiles, motorcycles, buses, boats, and bicycle accidents garner the most attention, yet personal injury doesn’t remain with vehicles.
-Pedestrians can get hurt just crossing the street.
+Pedestrians can get hurt just by crossing the street.
 Dogs can bite children and adults without warning.
 Slipping on unstable objects and being burned by fire or hot objects cause injury as well.
 A Denver personal injury lawyer is the premier solution to your claim.
 What would help an attorney perform their duty to the fullest is for clients to remember what happened in detail.
 Take notes immediately after the accident.

 Why is taking notes helpful?